Bishop Cotton Boys' School

-Bishop Cotton Boys' School is an all-boys school for boarders and day scholars in Bangalore, India, founded in the memory of Bishop George Edward Lynch Cotton, Bishop of Calcutta.
-The school has been described as "The Eton of the East".
+Bishop Cotton Boys' School is an all-boys school for boarders and day scholars in Bengaluru, India, founded in the memory of Bishop George Edward Lynch Cotton, Bishop of Calcutta.

 The school is bordered by Residency Road, St Mark's Road, Lavelle Road and Vittal Mallya Road, and is spread over 14 acre of land in the heart of Bangalore.

 School heads in the early days included George Uglow Pope, Herbert Pakenham-Walsh, S. T. Pettigrew, William Elphick, Iowerth Lowell Thomas and A. T. Balraj.

-The Boarding has around 200 students from all over India and also International students from Thailand, Nepal etc.

 The sister school Bishop Cotton Girls' School is located on the opposite side of St. Mark's Road.